SCW-Aberystwyth/python-novice-gapminder/_episodes/05-built-in.md

 *   The message indicates a problem on first line of the input ("line 1").
-    *   In this case the "ipython-input" section of the file name tells us that we are working with input into IPython, the Python interpreter used by the Jupyter Notebook.
+    *   In this case the "ipython-input" section of the file name tells us that we are working with input into IPython, the Python interpreter used by Spyder.
 *   The `-6-` part of the filename indicates that the error occurred in cell 6 of our Notebook.
 *   Next is the problematic line of code,